eascarrunz/Phylodendron.jl/README.md

 - Grafting and snipping subtrees
 - Finding paths between nodes
 - Mapping nodes and data matrices to sets of species

-Planned:

-- Dedicated Tree object
-- "Extra" fields in nodes, branches, and trees for storing any type of information
+- Compute bipartitions induced by tree branches
-- Brownian motion models for continuous data (maybe in another package)
+- Compute restricted likelihood of Brownian motion models

-Under consideration:

-- Topology comparisons by bipartitions
-- Branch swapping by NNI, SPR, and TBR
-- NEXUS format support